harness/developer-hub/docs/platform/delegates/delegate-concepts/graceful-delegate-shutdown-process.md

 The process of graceful delegate shutdown with `upgrader` is as follows:

-- When `upgrader` updates the delegate image, it brings up a new delegate and waits for it to become healthy.
+- When `upgrader` updates the delegate image, it starts a new delegate and waits for a heartbeat and healthy state.
-- When the delegate is healthy, `upgrader` terminates the old pod.
-The old pod doesn't terminate immediately.
-It will first:
+- When the delegate is connected, `upgrader` terminates the old pod.
+However, the old pod will not be terminated immediately.
+It will first
    - Stop accepting new tasks.
    - Wait for currently executing tasks to finish before terminating.
-The maximum time `upgrader` waits for tasks to finish before forcing termination is 10 minutes.
+The maximum time `upgrader` waits for tasks to finish before force-termination is 10 minutes.

 ## Grace period